UofT-HPRC/galapagos/README.md

 	</kernel>
 </cluster>
 ```
-`<clusterNumber>` inumerates this cluster within the Laniakea framework
+`<clusterNumber>` enumerates this cluster within the Laniakea framework
-`<packet>` is added for future extensions, currently it must match the above

 `<userIPPath>` is the location of the repository containing all your IPs and source files you wish to be inserted.
 Unpackaged files must be in the in the described folder, not within subdirectories.

 The `<num>` tag refers to the unique ID of a kernel.
 IDs must start at 1 and be consecutive <br/>

 The `<rep>` field is optional (default 1), refers to the number of times to repeat a kernel.
 The IDs are of repeated kernels are increased sequentially. <br/>

-The `<type>` can be open, ip, vhdl, system_verilog, tcl, verilog, cpp_viv, or cpp_vit specifying if you want an open block design to add your work in, a packaged ip inserted, or a vhdl system verilog or verilog file, or a cpp file to be interpreted by vivado_hls (cpp_viv) or by vitis_hls (cpp_vit)
+The `<type>` can be sw, open, ip, vhdl, system_verilog, tcl, verilog, cpp_viv, or cpp_vit specifying if you want an open block design to add your work in, a packaged ip inserted, or a vhdl system verilog or verilog file, or a cpp file to be interpreted by vivado_hls (cpp_viv) or by vitis_hls (cpp_vit)

+    In sw mode, the kernel is a software lib-galagos kernel

     In IP mode, the name of the ip must exactly match the kernel name.